simpleidserver/SimpleIdServer/docs/documentation/scim20/persistence.md

 ## SQLServer

 > [!WARNING]
 > A SimpleIdServer template exists to create SCIM server with EF support.
+> * Execute the command line `dotnet new scimef -n ScimHost`.
+> * Create the migration scripts `dotnet ef migrations add Init`.
-Execute the command line `dotnet new scimef` and don't forget to update the `CONNECTIONSTRING` parameter in the files `ScimMigration.cs` and `Startup.cs` before running the solution.
+> * Update the `CONNECTIONSTRING` parameter in the files `ScimMigration.cs` and `Startup.cs` before running the solution.

 **Pre-requisite** : [SCIM server must be installed](/documentation/scim20/installation.html) in the Visual Studio Solution.